usaid-cs/yesterday-i-learned/random.md

 - All features have bugs until people stop complaining about them.
 - [State modification is the root of all evil](http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/): don't ever write code that modifies state unless specified otherwise.
 - You can't (or couldn't) [self serve gasoline in Oregon](http://m.mentalfloss.com/article.php?id=18812), citing fire hazards.
-- Caesium: Due to the bright blue lines in its emission spectrum, they chose a name derived from the Latin word caesius, meaning sky-blue.
-(It is thus pronounced "KAY see um")
 - `$x()` does an XPath search in Chrome's console.
 - [The Earth is a dynamo](https://en.wikipedia.org/wiki/Geomagnetic_reversal), so its field strength depends on [how aligned the two poles are](https://en.wikipedia.org/wiki/Geomagnetic_reversal#/media/File%3ANASA_54559main_comparison1_strip.gif).
 If they are not aligned, the field strength is low, and may even be reversed.
 - [Trinidad](https://en.wikipedia.org/wiki/Trinidad) isn't in Asia, dumbass.